-You can adjust 100% and 0% range values of the primary measurement (if the primary measurement was specified as PM=D/P, PM=A/P, PM=RTD, PM=FLOW, or PM=DENS in MX MAP).
+You can adjust 100% and 0% range values of the primary measurement (defined in MX MAP).
 To do this, go to RERANGE with the Next button and press Enter.
-You can then adjust XX URV and/or XX LRV (where XX = D/P, A/P, RTD, FLOW, or DENS) in the following two submenus.
+You can then adjust XX URV and/or XX LRV (where XX = D/P, A/P, LVL, or DENS) in the following two submenus.